-If you join and complete a volunteer abroad program offered by SGJS or other institutions, you may be awarded two credits for Volunteer Abroad Program.
-In order to earn credits, the program must be approved by SGJS.
+If you join and complete a volunteer abroad program hosted by SGJS or other institutions, you may be awarded two credits for Volunteer Abroad Program.
+To earn credits, the program must be approved by SGJS.
 You must also follow the necessary procedures.